KanuSaru/cigarette-battery-widget/README.md

 2. Choose how you want the widget to appear:
    - **Overlay:** stays on top of all windows.
    - **Wallpaper mode:** sits behind windows on the desktop.
 3. The widget will start and display your current battery level.
+4. Close the launcher and terminal safely — the widget will keep running in the background.
-4. You can move it by clicking and dragging.
+5. You can move it by clicking and dragging.
-5. Click it again to cycle through test battery levels.
+6. Click it again to cycle through test battery levels.

+### Closing the Widget
+To stop the widget, use your system's task manager or process manager to end the `main.py` process.

 ---